-EPA partners with over 40 data contributors from various government agencies, academic institutions, and other organizations to compile and communicate key indicators related to the causes and effects of climate change.
-The indicators consist of peer-reviewed, publicly-available data from a number of government agencies, academic institutions, and other organizations.
-In addition to being published here, these data sets have been published in the scientific literature and in other government or academic reports.
+EPA partners with more than 50 data contributors from various U.S. and international government agencies, academic institutions, and other organizations to compile and communicate key indicators related to the causes and effects of climate change.
+EPA's indicators consist of peer-reviewed, publicly available data.
+In addition to being published on EPA's website, these data sets have been published in the scientific literature and in government and academic reports.
 Details on each underlying data set as well as where to find it are provided in the technical documentation.

 What geographic areas and time periods do the indicators cover?

-Trends relevant to climate change are best viewed at broad geographic scales and over long time periods rather than at localized scales or over a few years or a season.
+Trends relevant to climate change are best viewed at broad geographic scales and over long time periods.
 EPA's indicators are based on historical records that go back in time as far as possible without sacrificing data quality, so each indicator's time scale varies.

 Why do some indicator trends fluctuate over time?